Charles F. Kettering: Personal life

 Kettering married Olive Williams of Ashland, Ohio, on August 1, 1905.
 Their only child, Eugene Williams Kettering, was born on April 20, 1908.
-Eugene W. Kettering joined Winton Engine in 1930, which was acquired by General Motors and was eventually incorporated into the General Motors Electro-Motive Division (EMD).
-The younger Kettering became a central figure in the development of the EMD 567 locomotive engine and the Detroit Diesel 6-71 engine, serving at EMD until his retirement in 1960.
+Eugene joined Winton Engine in 1930, which was acquired by General Motors and was eventually incorporated into the General Motors Electro-Motive Division (EMD).
+He became a central figure in the development of the EMD 567 locomotive engine and the Detroit Diesel 6-71 engine, serving at EMD until his retirement in 1960.

 Charles Kettering built a house, "Ridgeleigh Terrace", in 1914.
-According to local sources, this house was the first in the United States to have electric air conditioning.
-Ridgeleigh Terrace was the home of his son, Eugene Kettering, until his death.
-Eugene's wife, Virginia Kettering, lived in the house for many years, restoring and redecorating it.
-In the late 1990s, the house was seriously damaged in a fire, but it was rebuilt according to the original blueprints.
+According to local sources, it was the first in the United States to have electric air conditioning using freon.
+Ridgeleigh Terrace was the home of his son, Eugene, until his death.
+Eugene's wife, Virginia, lived in the house for many years, restoring and redecorating it.
+In the late 1990s, the house largely destroyed in a fire, and was rebuilt with serious deviation from the original blueprints to accommodate its current use as a conference center.